 - Make sure to eat a hearty breakfast, pack a few water bottles and snacks.

 - Since most of these places are located in the heart of Paris, you can walk everywhere.
 Paris is a very walkable city, so put on your comfiest walking shoes and let’s get started!
 (And if you would rather have someone else organize your day, consider booking a walking tour with Paris Muse or Context Travel).
+And if you would rather not walk, consider trying a hop-on hop-off sightseeing bus tour.

 Use this map to help plan your day.